 In other words, a blog is a collection of blog posts, usually listed in chronological order.
 The latest posts show up near the top, followed by older posts at the bottom.

 For example, this article that you’re reading right now is one of the many blog posts published on our company’s blog.

 This type of web content writing comprises most of the material written for all the standard pages of a website.

 The purpose of website content writing is to provide all the information a prospect may want to know about the business, its products/services, and how they benefit the prospect.

 In this day and age, social media is a big part of our lives.
 It’s also a big way for businesses and customers to connect and interact with one another.

-By posting interesting content regularly on social media, brands have the opportunity to influence and build a relationship with their target audience.
+By posting interesting content regularly on social media, you have the opportunity to influence and build a relationship with your target audience.

-From Facebook and Twitter to LinkedIn & Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.
+From Facebook and Twitter to LinkedIn and Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.

 That’s why the ability to write engaging social media posts for each type of platform is highly sought after.

-Social media content writing involves scribbling short paragraphs, blurbs or rants (along with attention-grabbing visuals) to show a brand’s authentic side, promote an event, share inspiring ideas or extend an offer.
+Social media content writing involves scribbling short paragraphs, blurbs, or rants (along with attention-grabbing visuals) to show a brand’s authentic side, promote an event, share inspiring ideas or extend an offer.
+Here’s an example.